oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-operation-custom-excel-import-export-function.md

 order: 32
 ---

-# 一、Scenario Description
+# Ⅰ、Scenario Description
 When the default import and export functions provided by the platform cannot meet business requirements, we can customize import and export functions to satisfy personalized business needs.

-# 二、Import Function Example
+# Ⅱ、Import Function Example
 The following takes adding a `Publisher` field during file import as an example for explanation.

-## （一）Inherit the platform's import task model and add fields to be displayed in the import pop-up view.
+## （Ⅰ）Inherit the platform's import task model and add fields to be displayed in the import pop-up view.
 ```java
 package pro.shushi.pamirs.demo.api.model;